Martin M-130: Operational history

-Designed to meet Pan American Airways President Juan Trippe's desire for a trans-Pacific aircraft, the M-130 was an all-metal flying boat with streamlined aerodynamics and engines powerful enough to meet Pan Am's specified range and payload.
+Designed to meet Pan American Airways President Juan Trippe's desire for a trans-Pacific aircraft, the M-130 was an all-metal flying boat with streamlined aerodynamics and Pratt & Whitney engines powerful enough to meet Pan Am's specified range and payload.
 They were sold at US$417,000.
 The first flight was on December 30, 1934.
 On November 22, 1935, the China Clipper, piloted by Captain Edwin C. Musick and First Officer R.O.D.
 Sullivan, flew the first trans-Pacific airmail route.
 A postage stamp, Scott Catalog C-20, was printed for use on the transpacific service.
 With extended service, two more denominations were later issued.
-All three have the same design, showing the M-130 in flight.
+All three stamps have the same design, showing the M-130 in flight.

 Weekly passenger flights across the Pacific Ocean began in October 1936 when Hawaii Clipper left San Francisco for Manila, stopping overnight at Honolulu, Midway Island, Wake Island and Guam.
 An S-42 began flying the Manila-Hong Kong route in 1937, and the Martins replaced it in 1938.

 In July 1938, Hawaii Clipper disappeared between Guam and Manila with the loss of nine crew and six passengers.
 No cause was determined.

 Their range and capacity made them valuable for trans-ocean military flights during World War II.
 Beginning in 1942, the two remaining planes were pressed into transport roles for the United States Navy.

-The Philippine Clipper was on a civilian flight when it encountered – and survived – the surprise Japanese attack on Wake Island in December 1941, following the attack on Pearl Harbor.
-It crashed in January 1943, between Ukiah and Boonville, California on a flight from Honolulu.
+The Philippine Clipper helped evacuate over 40 civilians, and survived the surprise Japanese attack on Wake Island in December 1941, following the attack on Pearl Harbor.
+It crashed into a mountain in January 1943, between Ukiah and Boonville, California on a flight from Honolulu.

 ComSubPac Admiral Robert H. English and 18 others were killed.

-In January 1945, the China Clipper left Miami on Pan Am's first scheduled flight to what is now Kinshasa in the Democratic Republic of the Congo.
-The route went via Brazil before crossing the South Atlantic Ocean, but the last surviving M-130 did not complete the flight.
-It broke up and sank during landing at Port of Spain, in the West Indies islands of the British colonies of Trinidad and Tobago on January 8, killing 23 of those on board.
+In January 1945, the China Clipper departed Miami on Pan Am's first scheduled flight to what is now Kinshasa in the Democratic Republic of the Congo.
+The route was intended to travel via Brazil before crossing the South Atlantic Ocean, but the last surviving M-130 did not complete the flight.
+On January 8, it crashed into the water, broke up, and sank during landing at Port of Spain, Trinidad and Tobago in the West Indies, killing 23 out of 30 on board.